SAP/spartacus-docs/_pages/fsa/fsa-updating-to-version-4.md

 title: Updating to Version 4.0
 ---

-# Updating from version 3.0.0 to 3.0.1

-**NOTE:** Patch version 3.0.1 brings the fix for ...
-You can also upgrade your FSA Spartacus libraries directly to version 4.0.0.
+**NOTE:**  We strongly recommend you upgrade your FSA Spartacus libraries to version 3.0.1 first, and then upgrade to version 4.0.0.

+***

+**Table of Contents**

+- This will become a table of contents (this text will be scrapped).
+{:toc}

+***

+## Upgrading FSA Spartacus Libraries from Version 3.0.0 to 3.0.1

+## Overview

+Patch version 3.0.1 of FSA Spartacus Libraries contains a fix related to missing dependencies detected in version 3.0.0 of FSA Spartacus libraries.

-## Prerequisites
+### Prerequisites

 Before upgrading your FSA Spartacus libraries to version 3.0.1, you must address the following prerequisites:

-- Make sure that all of your `@spartacus` libraries are upgraded to **Spartacus 3.4.0**.
+- Make sure all of your `@spartacus` libraries are upgraded to **Spartacus 3.4.0**.
-Note that this version of Spartacus requires **Angular version 10.2.4**.
+- Note that this version of Spartacus requires **Angular version 10.2.4**.
 If your Angular version is <10.2.4, you must update it before updating Spartacus.
-For more information, see [Angular Update Guide](https://update.angular.io/).
+For more information, see the official [Angular Update Guide](https://update.angular.io/).

-## Updating FSA Spartacus
+### Updating FSA Spartacus

 1. Depending on whether you use yarn or npm for installations, delete `yarn.lock` file or `package-lock.json` file from your project.